-The purpose of this consultation document is to determine the QoS standards to be achieved by MaltaPost for the provision of the universal postal service for each financial year, as from the 1st of October 2023.
-The set QoS standards will remain applicable unless any emerging developments necessitate a re-assessment.
+In October 2023 the MCA published a consultation document entitled "Review of Quality of Service to be achieved by MaltaPost for the Universal Postal Service".
+The consultation focused primarily on the review of the QoS standards to be achieved by MaltaPost for the provision of the universal postal service for each financial year, as from the 1st October 2023.
+The MCA received one response, from MaltaPost, to this consultation.